Sublime-Instincts/CommandsBrowser/README.md

 ### Key bindings.

 This package just ships with one key binding to make it easier to open the core commands documentation panel (If it exists).
 The key binding for that is <kbd>ctrl + shift + c, ctrl + shift + d</kbd>

+You can change the key binding in 2 ways (Both will open the same side by side view for key bindings).

+1. Use `Preferences -> Package Settings -> CommandsBrowser -> Key Bindings` from the main menu.
+2. Use `Preferences: CommandsBrowser Key Bindings` from the command palette.

 ## Discussions